CMSC-23500-Winter2023/crusty-page/milestone-pg.md

 TODO: Update tests to use both random bytes and incrementing bytes (000,111,222...DD,FF)

 The natural starting point is `new`, `add_value`, and `get_value`.
-New should create your structure and store some basic data in the header.
+New should create your page structure and store some basic data in the header.
 With `new` working you have the basics to test the `hs_page_create` unit test: `cargo test -p heapstore hs_page_create`

 TODO: get_largest_free_contiguous_space is not ideal IMO as it doesn't specify how to handle compaction.

 This test requires that you add two utility functions.  `get_header_size` for getting the current header size when serialized (which will be useful for figuring out how much free space you really have) and `get_largest_free_contiguous_space` to determine the largest block of data free in the page.

 With new working, move onto add_value.
 This should enable `hs_page_simple_insert` to pass (`cargo test -p heapstore hs_page_simple_insert`).
 This test adds some tuples (as bytes) to the page and then checks that (1) the slot ids are assigned in order and (2) that the largest free space and header size are aligned.